The Biden administration is working on plans to herd the public into digital currency controlled by the Federal Reserve.

 The administration is pitching a CBDC as a way to improve the security and efficiency of electronic transactions.
 The real motive, however, may have more to do with improving the efficiency of collecting taxes.

-All digital dollar transactions would be logged could potentially be traced back to individuals.
+All digital dollar transactions that would be logged could potentially be traced back to individuals.

 Anonymity?
 Forget about it.